glasgowm148/ergonaut-handbook/Guides/yield/Arbitrage.md

 # Mastering Arbitrage on Ergo: Centralized and Decentralized Strategies

 Unlock the potential of arbitrage within the Ergo ecosystem, tapping into both decentralized finance (DeFi) and centralized exchange (CEX) offerings.
 This beginner's guide reveals how to exploit price discrepancies across various platforms, focusing on Ergo's unique assets and the broader opportunities presented by CEXs.
-By balancing strategies between ErgoDEX and centralized exchanges, traders can optimize their arbitrage potential for significant gains.
+By balancing strategies between decentralised and centralized exchanges, traders can optimize their arbitrage potential for significant gains.

 ## Introduction to Arbitrage on Ergo and CEXs

 At its core, arbitrage involves buying an asset in one market where the price is low and simultaneously selling it in another market where the price is higher.
 This difference in price allows for risk-adjusted profits after accounting for transaction and transfer fees.
 Arbitrage opportunities arise due to inefficiencies in the markets, and they often exist for a short period.

 In Ergo's ecosystem and across centralized exchanges, these opportunities are plentiful due to market inefficiencies and liquidity variations.
 This guide covers the basics and introduces you to leveraging both DeFi and CEX offerings for arbitrage.